A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Abstract

-Keywords: ego development; adult development; Loevinger; Washington University Sentence Completion Test; online learning; intervention; self-authorship
+Keywords: ego development; adult development; Loevinger; Kegan; Washington University Sentence Completion Test; online learning; intervention; self-authorship

 Introduction